sashibat/Lifeinfo/about.md

 ### Self-projects

-#### Rice health 360 competition

-- Developed an idea to be able to check an HIV/AID positive individual's CD4 T lymphocyte levels using tech similar to a diabetes monitor
-  - beneficial in areas with low resources
-  - simple to use
-  - strive towards:
-    - cheap but accurate enough results
-    - better presentation of idea for all participants

 - Working on building a website to represent my name and what I want to do
   - adding pictures from past projects